ANoccaro/Robot-aidedTMS/README.md

   - a ui file that defines the GUI settings
   - a library to control the panda robot
   - a library to receive data through UDP (e.g. the camera/neuronavigator data)

+** User Manual: a guide that describes step by step how to setup the devices and run a TMS session using the main application.
+The guide includes a description of the user interface and the istructions to use it correctly.